 You can barely survive in Japan if you don’t know the language, but taking their train?
 It’s another war.
-Unfortunately, you can’t pick your battle when it comes to the Japanese public transportation system; with most cities having complex (but convenient) train service, chikatetsu (subway) and densha (train) is the most common travel option.
+Unfortunately, you can’t pick your battle when it comes to the Japanese public transportation system; with most cities having complex (but convenient) train services, chikatetsu (subway) and densha (train) are the most common travel options.

 Have you heard of this phrase before?